Midwife: Men in midwifery

-Men rarely practice midwifery for cultural and historical reasons.
+For cultural and historical reasons, Men rarely practice midwifery.
 In ancient Greece, midwives were required by law to have given birth themselves, which prevented men from joining their ranks.
 Julian Clement is often attributed to being the first male midwife, after he attended to Madame de la Valerie in France in 1663.
 In 17th century Europe, some barber surgeons, all of whom were male, specialized in births, especially births requiring the use of surgical instruments.
 This eventually developed into a professional split, with women serving as midwives and men becoming obstetricians.
 Men who work as midwives are called midwives (or male midwives, if it is necessary to identify them further) or accoucheurs; the term midhusband is occasionally encountered, mostly as a joke.
 In previous centuries, they were called man-midwives in English.

 William Smellie is credited with innovations on the shape of forceps.
 This invention corresponds with the development towards obstetrics.
 He advised male midwives to wear dresses to reduce controversy over having a man present at birth.

 As of the 21st century, most developed countries allow men to train as midwives.
 However, it remains very rare.
 In the United Kingdom, even after the passing of the Sex Discrimination Act 1975, the Royal College of Midwives barred men from the profession until 1983.
 As of March 2016, there were between 113 and 137 registered male midwives, representing 0.6% of all practising midwives in the UK.
 Although male midwives are hard to come by in the UK there can be a higher percentage found in other countries as data published in 2024 states.
 These countries include Spain and Chile 10%, Ethiopia 33%, and Burundi 50%.

 In the US, there remain a small, stable or minimally declining number of male midwives with full scope training (CNMs/CMs), comprising approximately 1% of the membership of the American College of Nurse-Midwives.

 In the myth of some cultures that "men lost their ability to give birth and subsequently became midwives".
 In some Southeast Asian cultures, e.g. with the Semelai people (also e.g. in some Sudanese cultures), some or even most of the midwives are men; and the women no longer consider themselves "brave enough" (historically men and women worked as midwives, and there are no formal prohibitions, for either gender).